How to Install Java in Linux?

 3. Java Development Kit(JDK)

-• JDK is a software development kit required to develop applications in Java.
+• JDK is required to develop applications in Java.

-• JDK consists of development tools like compiler, and debugger in addition to JRE.
+• JDK consists of development tools like compiler, debugger, and JRE.

 • It contains JVM, JRE, and additional development tools like a compiler, interpreter, debugger, and many more things required for application development.